 Consider these five strategies to help you spring-clean your finances:

 Do you find it challenging to keep track of your various financial accounts?
 Many people have checking or savings accounts at one bank, a brokerage account with another and an individual retirement account with yet another.
 Having a number of accounts at different institutions can make your financial house feel disorganized.

-Consider consolidating your accounts into one relationship to gain a clearer understanding of your financial streams and overall wealth.
+Consider consolidating your accounts to gain a clearer understanding of your financial streams and overall wealth.
 Or, if you prefer to maintain accounts with different banks, take advantage of digital tools that let you see all of your accounts in one place.
-Getting that full picture can bring fresh perspective about what you need to prioritize, as you manage day-to-day cash needs and pursue your longer-term goals.
+Getting that full picture can bring a fresh perspective about what you need to prioritize, as you manage day-to-day cash needs and pursue your longer-term goals.

 Do you ever feel like your debt is in disarray?
 If you have multiple loans and credit cards, with different interest rates and payment dates, it might be time to consider debt consolidation.
 Paying off your various debts via a single loan with a competitive interest rate not only helps you save money, it also leaves you with one simple payment date each month.
 This, in turn, may help reduce financial stress.
 Your Morgan Stanley Financial Advisor can tell you more about possible debt-consolidation strategies.

 If you’re still getting paper statements from financial institutions, why not change your preferences to “paperless” notifications?
 This includes credit cards, loans, brokerage accounts—even bills.
 Going paperless reduces the amount of physical clutter in your home, and it’s also more ecofriendly.
 When you receive statements digitally, you can more easily track your finances because your statements are all in one place.